kaynat Fatima, Pharm.D,4th proff , Bahaudin Zakriya University Multan.

 Keep an up-to-date medication list.

-- Keep an updated copy of the doctor office and pharmacy at every visit.
+- Keep an updated copy of the doctor’s office and pharmacy at every visit.
 You can also keep a copy with you in your purse or wallet, in case of an emergency.

-- Make a list of every medicine you take, keep it you want to take first
+- Make a list of every medicine you take, and keep it you want to take first

 - In addition to prescription drugs, you should make a list including all herbal supplements, vitamins, and over-the-counter remedies you are currently taking.

 - Your doctor and pharmacist need to know if you are taking any of these products because many of them can interact dangerously with prescription drugs.

-- The herb St. John’s wort, for example, has numerous interactions with a variety of medications that can be harmful for your health.
+- The herb St. John’s wort, for example, has numerous interactions with a variety of medications that can be harmful to your health.
 These interactions either can lead to severe side effects or can interfere with the medication’s effectiveness.

 - Even a supplement as common as calcium can interfere with the absorption of certain medicines.

-With a complete and prescription drugs list, your physician and pharmacist can check extensive databases to protect you from potentially dangerous interactions every time they recommend or fill a new prescription – but they can’t check everything if they’re not aware of everything you are taking.
+With a complete prescription drugs list, your physician and pharmacist can check extensive databases to protect you from potentially dangerous interactions every time they recommend or fill a new prescription – but they can’t check everything if they’re not aware of everything you are taking.

 2. Stick with one pharmacy.